MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 There are three scenarios where CI-Data connects to an Azure data lake that can be behind a firewall:

-1. Output storage.
-At setup, the instance primary output can be configured to be your own data lake.
+- Output storage that can be configured at setup to use your own Azure data lake.
-1. Data sources using Azure data lake storage with CDM tables, Delta tables, or Synapse.
+- Data sources that read from an Azure data lake storage (Common Data Models (CDM), Delta tables, or Synapse).
-1. Exports that write to an Azure data lake.
+- Exports that write to an Azure data lake.

 #### How do we request an extension?